reHackable/awesome-reMarkable/README.md

 ## Screen Sharing/Streaming

 - [pipes and paper](https://gitlab.com/afandian/pipes-and-paper) - Stream pen strokes to browser canvas via websockets ([blog post](https://blog.afandian.com/2020/10/pipes-and-paper-remarkable/)).
 Uses Python and SSH, nothing to compile or install on the reMarkable device.
+- [pipes and rust](https://github.com/AnyTimeTraveler/pipes-and-rust) - Stream pen strokes to browser canvas via websockets.
+Made for the reMarkable 2.
+It uses a single executable written in Rust, which is copied to your reMarkable and then runs a tiny http server in the background.
+Nothing to install on the computer using it.
 - [reStream](https://github.com/rien/reStream) - Stream your reMarkable screen over SSH.
 - [rMview](https://github.com/bordaigorl/rmview) - A fast GUI to stream your reMarkable screen over vanilla-SSH or VNC.
 - [rM-vnc-server](https://github.com/peter-sa/rM-vnc-server) - A fast & efficient damage-tracking (sending only updated regions) VNC server for streaming the reMarkable's screen.